noi-techpark/documentation/FLIGHTRULES.md

 ```sql
 INSERT INTO bdpusers_bdproles(user_id, role_id) VALUES (2, 3);
 ```

+In V2 this step is not necessary, because the mapping gets done in Keycloak already.

 #### I want to define filter rules for a certain role
 ```sql
 INSERT INTO bdprules(role_id, station_id, type_id, period)